webis-de/PUS-23/README.md

 ### code

-- read CSV file of revision history of Wikipedia article
-- read bibliography CSV
+- read bibliography CSV, convert to BibTex and plot publication distribution
-- track bibentry value occurance in revision history
+- scrape all revisions of article from Wikipedia as line JSON, update existing revision extractions
-- track phrase occurance in revision history
-- write results to file and plot timelines
+- track bibentry value and phrase occurance in revision history and write results to file and plot timelines
 - plot revision and bibliography distribution
-- scrape all revisions of an article from Wikipedia as line JSON

 ### data